20+ Sexually Explicit Netflix Movies You Can Stream Right Now

 What It’s About: Through My Window centers on Raquel Mendoza (Clara Galle), a young woman whose obsession with her uber-wealthy neighbor, Ares Hidalgo (Julio Pena Fernandez) turns into a swirling romance when she discovers he has the same feelings.

 What To Expect: There are multiple sex scenes, including some in wild places like a Ferris wheel and a helicopter.
-But at the same time, the movie also features several of the most sensual sequences on Netflix.
+However, the movie also features several of the most sensual sequences on Netflix.

 Phoebe Dynevor and Alden Ehrenreich in Fair Play